cfpb/design-system/docs/pages/color.md

           Tints expand upon the primary and secondary color palettes to help create visual cohesion when incorporating complex illustrations and data visualizations.

-          Please note that we've only defined PMS values for colors in our primary and secondary palettes with the exception of two tints.
-Gray 20: Cool Gray 3C.
-Gray 5: Cool Gray 1C @ 50%.

           <table class="color-table">